seleniumbase/SeleniumBase/help_docs/how_it_works.md

 <a id="how_seleniumbase_works"></a>

 👁️🔎 The primary [SeleniumBase syntax format](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/syntax_formats.md) works by extending [pytest](https://docs.pytest.org/en/latest/) as a direct plugin.
-SeleniumBase automatically spins up web browsers for tests (using [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)), and then gives those tests access to the SeleniumBase libraries through the [BaseCase class](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/fixtures/base_case.py).
-Tests are also given access to [SeleniumBase command-line options](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/customizing_test_runs.md) and [SeleniumBase methods](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/method_summary.md), which provide additional functionality.
+SeleniumBase automatically spins up web browsers for tests, and then gives those tests access to the SeleniumBase libraries through the [BaseCase class](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/fixtures/base_case.py).
+Tests are also given access to [SeleniumBase command-line options](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/customizing_test_runs.md) and [SeleniumBase methods](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/method_summary.md).

 👁️🔎 ``pytest`` uses a feature called test discovery to automatically find and run Python methods that start with ``test_`` when those methods are located in Python files that start with ``test_`` or end with ``_test.py``.